 Zoe Coomber – Head of Maths

 Zoë graduated from Manchester University with a Masters degree in structural engineering before working for PwC Consulting and Capgemini in Australia and the UK.
 She then led technology delivery at the Telegraph Media Group before making a career change into teaching.
 Having completed a PGCE at Roehampton University Zoë spent her formative teaching years working for the Harris Federation in inner London.
 Moving back out to Hertfordshire (where she was born and bred) in 2013, she has worked as Head of Maths in two schools, significantly improving results.
 Alongside this Zoë has consulted for Herts for Learning and is a GCSE examiner for Edexcel.
 She has also supported primary schools in Maths, both as an SLE (Specialist Leader of Education) and a parent volunteer.
 Zoë strongly believes that all students can achieve in Maths and is focused on engaging them to feel confident in the subject.
-She is passionate about creating positive and successful teams that accomplish great things and is looking forward to taking up her post as Head of Maths in the founding leadership team at the Katherine Warington School.
+She is passionate about creating positive and successful teams that accomplish great things in her post as Head of Maths in the founding leadership team at the Katherine Warington School.

 Grace Aikman – Head of English